-Some may say it’s too rigid not to want to use all of these methods and my response is:
+Some tell me it’s too rigid not to want to use ALL these methods.
+My response?

 “Pfft.
-If that is true, tell me: how in the world does anyone keep track of all this digital communications when it is in potentially 7 or more places?
-How do you remember who sent it, when, and from where?”
+If that is true, tell me: how in the world does anyone keep track of potentially 7 or more digital commumnications in so many different places?
+How can youy possibly remember who sent the message, when, and which platform was used?”